katchu11/Kickstart-AI/README.md

 # Kickstart-AI
 This is the repository which houses all the code for the Kickstart AI course on [Udemy](https://udemy.com/kickstart-ai).
+From Tensorflow Live Lessons

 ## The Course